sbull/capybara-paparazzi/README.md

 feature is the width.
 The height is used to draw the "fold" line - the default sizes attempt to take into account the browser chrome that gets added to the top and bottom of browser windows, which results in a shorter view than the actual device height.
+As indicated above, you can change the screenshot sizes with

+    config.screenshot_sizes = [ [ 1920, 1080, 'my big', 'screen' ] ]

+The first 2 values in the array are width and height, but the whole array is made available for use in customized configuration scripts.

 ## Tips & Tricks